Coutinho-Helder/rc_tank/readme.md

 ## 4. Power Architecture

-Two independent power domains:
+Two independent battery packs, each dedicated to one power domain:

-1. **Logic/control domain** — Battery → buck converter → shared 5V/GND
+1. **Logic/control domain** — Battery B (2S LiPo) → buck converter →
-   rail.
+   shared 5V/GND rail.
 This rail feeds the Pi *and* both BTS7960 modules' logic `VCC` directly and in parallel — the BTS7960 logic supply does **not** come from the Pi's 5V pin, it taps the buck converter's output alongside it.
 Only GPIO signal lines (`RPWM`/`LPWM`/`R_EN`/`L_EN`) run from the Pi to the BTS7960 modules.
-2. **Motor domain** — Battery → BTS7960 motor-supply input → motor.
-This
+2. **Motor domain** — Battery A (2S LiPo) → BTS7960 motor-supply input →
-   path carries the full drive current and should be wired with appropriately sized conductors, kept short, and fused close to the battery.
+   motor.
+This path carries the full drive current and should be wired with appropriately sized conductors, kept short, and fused close to the battery.

+Using two separate packs isolates motor switching noise and voltage sag from the logic supply, which helps prevent Pi brownouts and Bluetooth/Wi‑Fi glitches during hard acceleration.
+This isolation only holds if the two packs' negative terminals are still tied to a common ground (see §2) — otherwise the Pi's GPIO signals have no valid reference relative to the BTS7960 inputs.

 **Recommended safety additions (not yet implemented in wiring described here):**
-- An inline fuse (or resettable PTC) on the main battery line, sized to the sum of both motors' expected stall current plus margin.
+- An inline fuse (or resettable PTC) on each battery's positive line, sized to that domain's expected peak current (motor stall current for Battery A; buck converter input current for Battery B) plus margin.
-- A physical power switch / battery disconnect accessible without tools.
+- A physical power switch / battery disconnect accessible without tools, ideally one per pack.
 - Decoupling capacitance close to each BTS7960's motor-supply input if motor electrical noise causes Pi brownouts or Bluetooth glitches.

-In practice, the 5V and GND rails are shared: one 5V line from the buck converter feeds the Pi and both BTS7960 logic `VCC` pins in parallel, and one common GND ties everything together (Pi, both BTS7960 logic grounds, and the battery negative).
+In practice, the 5V and GND rails on the logic side are shared: one 5V line from the buck converter feeds the Pi and both BTS7960 logic `VCC` pins in parallel.
+Separately, one common GND ties everything together — Pi, both BTS7960 logic grounds, Battery A negative, and Battery B negative — even though the two batteries are otherwise independent supplies.

 ---